Blog

 You can also use imaginative play to target developmental goals at specific ages:

 • 0 to 2 years: Babies and toddlers love imitating caretakers and the world around them.
 By the time a child is 2, they begin to represent real-life scenarios through play.
 Giving babies various toys with different purposes can help encourage symbolic play.
-When toddlers start to reflect structure in their play, encourage them by offering creative possibilities for scenarios.
+When toddlers start to reflect on structure in their play, encourage them by offering creative possibilities for scenarios.

 • 3 to 4 years: Kids begin to engage in more complex play scenarios at this stage.
 They are learning more about differentiating reality from fiction, expressing their feelings and cooperating with others.
 Provide kids with a range of toys to choose from, including open-ended items like cardboard boxes or fabric to make costumes.